2024 Summer Olympics closing ceremony: Records

 The Olympic rings being lifted up.

 Then the cultural segments began, depicting a world where the Olympic Games were lost, and paying homage to the French baron and Parisian Pierre de Coubertin, who was instrumental in reviving the Olympics for modern times: the stadium went dark, and a golden-winged humanoid alien named the Golden Voyager (named after the French-made Voyager Golden Record brought aboard the two Voyager program space probes, the first man-made objects to leave the heliosphere [itself named after the Greek god Helios]; the organizers also said it represented "the spirit of the Bastille" as well as modern depictions of the Greco-Roman god Apollo), portrayed by dancer Arthur Cadre, descended from its roof onto a white stage shaped like a stylized world map.
+The Golden Voyager costume, along with more than 120 further looks worn by the ceremony's dancers, was designed by Swiss designer Kevin Germanier from upcycled materials, including textiles from LVMH's Nona Source platform and gold beads and sequins diverted from landfill.
 The Golden Voyager encountered and interacted with the masked torchbearer and the hooded horsewoman, the two main characters from the opening ceremony, who presented the flag of Greece.
 The orchestra and choir then performed an ethereal electronic arrangement of the Greek national anthem.
 Afterwards, the Golden Voyager, aided by descending dancers and acrobats dressed in grey zentai suits, mimed an archaeological excavation from the stage, revealing a large copy of the Winged Victory of Samothrace statue of Nike, placed in the Louvre main entrance, and five large brass rings.
 Swiss musician and daredevil Alain Roche appeared in a suit made from recycled magnetic tapes, playing the first two stanzas from the Delphic Hymns on a grand piano suspended in midair, with the broad side opened, lit up and facing the audience, as tenor Benjamin Bernheim sang the hymns' lyrics while standing in one of the rings.
 The rings were then attached to wires and lifted up to form the Olympic rings.